Carlos Santana Player Props: Brewers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.47).
+- The Rockies have a 5.53 team ERA that ranks 29th across all league pitching staffs.

-- Rockies pitchers combine to surrender 157 total home runs at a clip of 1.4 per game (fourth-most in the league).
+- The Rockies give up the third-most home runs in baseball (160 total, 1.4 per game).

-- The right-hander's last time out came on Wednesday against the San Diego Padres, when he went 4 1/3 innings, surrendering four earned runs while giving up four hits.
+- In his most recent appearance on Wednesday, the lefty threw six innings against the San Diego Padres, giving up four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.